 - The Region of Interest window will appear on one of the displays, make sure it appears on the display that is adjacent to the PC, which we will name Display A.

-- Using Google Chrome or Microsoft Edge, navigate to the Socialive Portal, log in as a Guest, join the broadcast that you are a guest of, and enter the Green Room.
+- Using Google Chrome or Microsoft Edge, navigate to the Socialive Portal, log in as a Guest, join the session that you are a guest of, and enter the Green Room.
 You should see all the guests that have joined and are in the Green Room with you.

 - Select the guest that you need to monitor on stage and pin them in the Green Room.